One of the four GED modules covers mathematics. Many GED test-takers find this is the most difficult subject field. We offer free GED Math help.

 The GED Math subtest includes 46 questions.
 To get to the passing score (145 out of 200), you need to answer correctly around 65 percent of the questions though there is not an exact number.

-The questions on the Math module are a mix of the multiple-select, multiple-choice, drag-and-drop, fill-in-the-blank, table entry, and matching.
+The questions on the Math module are a mix of multiple-select, multiple-choice, draggable, fill-in-the-blank, table entry, and matching.